clairesquires99/Recommenda/README.md

 A cross-platform app for iOS, Android and web that allows users to recommend books, films, music, podcasts and articles to their friends.

+> [!NOTE]
+> This app is currently a work in progress.

+## Author's Note
+This is the second version of the Recommenda app.
+The first (see repo (here)[https://github.com/clairesquires99/RecommendationApp]) was developed using Flask as mobile-first web app.

+This version will serve as a challenge to recreate the same app as a mobile app instead, using React Native, with the intention to ultimately launch it on the Apple Store and Google Play Store.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.